ranrib/forfounders.io/source/_posts/raising-your-seed-the-fundraising-process.md

 {% img https://images.unsplash.com/photo-1421218108559-eb1ff78357f5?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY0OTAzNDY5MA&ixlib=rb-1.2.1&q=80&w=1080 800 600 '"The Fundraising Process"' %}

-# Raising Your Seed, Part 2: The Fundraising Process
+# Raising Your Seed - Part 2: The Fundraising Process

 In the [previous blog post][1], we discussed preparing for the seed round - bootstrapping vs. fundraising, knowing your investors, understanding terms like valuation and dilution, and deciding what to focus on before fundraising.